ZacharyGodfrey/http-api/README.md

 - [x] Build out basic server infrastructure
 - [x] Add unit testing and test coverage reporting
 - [ ] Add database schema and query functions
+- [ ] Add script to create and seed the database
 - [ ] Implement example endpoints
 - [ ] Document endpoints in README
+- [ ] Add script to generate a JavaScript SDK for calling the API

 ## API Design Principles